nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 1a.
 TAssist detects an error in the entered command.

   * 1a1.
 TAssist prompts for the correct command.

   * 1a2.
 TA enters a new command.

     Steps 1a1-1a2 are repeated until the command entered is correct.

     Use case resumes from step 2.

-**Use case 03: Delete a module**
+**Use case 11: List/filter students**

 **MSS**

+1. TA requests to list students.
+2. TAssist displays the details of all students.

+    Use case ends.

+**Extensions**

+* 1a.
+TA requests to filter students by a specific module.

+  * 1a1.
+TAssist displays the details of students belonging to the specified module.

+    Use case ends.

+* 1a.
+TA requests to filter students by a specific class group.

+  * 1a1.
+TAssist displays the details of students belonging to the specified class group.

+    Use case ends.

+* 1a.
+TAssist detects an error in the entered command.

+  * 1a1.
+TAssist prompts for the correct command.

+  * 1a2.
+TA enters a new command.

+    Steps 1a1-1a2 are repeated until the command entered is correct.

+    Use case resumes from step 2.

+**Use case 12: List/filter class groups**

+**MSS**

+1. TA requests to list class groups.
+2. TAssist displays the details of all class groups.

+    Use case ends.

+**Extensions**

+* 1a.
+TA requests to filter class groups by a specific module.

+  * 1a1.
+TAssist displays the details of class groups belonging to the specified module.

+    Use case ends.

+* 1a.
+TAssist detects an error in the entered command.

+  * 1a1.
+TAssist prompts for the correct command.

+  * 1a2.
+TA enters a new command.

+    Steps 1a1-1a2 are repeated until the command entered is correct.

+    Use case resumes from step 2.

+**Use case 13: List/filter assessments**

+**MSS**

+1. TA requests to list assessments.
+2. TAssist displays the details of all assessments.

+    Use case ends.

+**Extensions**

+* 1a.
+TA requests to filter assessments by a specific module.

+  * 1a1.
+TAssist displays the details of assessments belonging to the specified module.

+    Use case ends.

+* 1a.
+TAssist detects an error in the entered command.

+  * 1a1.
+TAssist prompts for the correct command.

+  * 1a2.
+TA enters a new command.

+    Steps 1a1-1a2 are repeated until the command entered is correct.

+    Use case resumes from step 2.

+**Use case 14: Find students by name**

+**MSS**

+1. TA requests to find students with specific keyword(s).
+2. TAssist displays the details of all students whose name contains one/more of the specified keyword(s).

+    Use case ends.

+**Extensions**

+* 1a.
+TAssist detects an error in the entered command.

+  * 1a1.
+TAssist prompts for the correct command.

+  * 1a2.
+TA enters a new command.

+    Steps 1a1-1a2 are repeated until the command entered is correct.

+    Use case resumes from step 2.

+* 2a.
+The list is empty.

+  Use case ends.

+**Use case 15: Delete a module**

+**MSS**

-1. TA requests to <ins>list modules (UC02)</ins>.
+1. TA requests to <ins>list modules (UC10)</ins>.
 2. TA requests to delete a specific module in the list.
-3. TAssist deletes the module and the class groups associated with it.
+3. TAssist deletes the module and the class groups and assessments associated with it.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 2b.
+TAssist detects an error in the entered command.

+  * 2b1.
+TAssist prompts for the correct command.

+  * 2b2.
+TA enters a new command.

+    Steps 2b1-2b2 are repeated until the command entered is correct.

+    Use case resumes from step 3.

+**Use case 16: Delete a student**

+**MSS**

+1. TA requests to <ins>list students (UC11)</ins>.
+2. TA requests to delete a specific student in the list.
+3. TAssist deletes the student and their associated assessment attempts.

     Use case ends.